oracle/oci-typescript-sdk/lib/datacatalog/README.md

-# OCI NodeJS client for Data Catalog Service
+# OCI Node.js client for Data Catalog Service

 This module enables you to write code to manage resources for Data Catalog Service.